-- Multi-disciplinary teams (MDTs) have been asked for their input, where appropriate - The content is evidence-based, which means it reflects national and local policy, as well as Trust practice - The information is in keeping with the most up-to-date clinical, medical or social research - The information you are providing is a true reflection of patients and carers' experience - If the information is not just about one service, ward, or department, you will need to speak to experts from different areas, for their comments.
-An example would be if you were working on a general information leaflet
+- Multi-disciplinary teams (MDTs) have been asked for their input, where appropriate. - The content is evidence-based, which means it reflects national and local policy, as well as Trust practice - see next section. - The information is in keeping with the most up-to-date clinical, medical or social research.